Hit Record — Course Admin

 Film in Instagram

 Same native-filming logic applies for Reels.
-If Instagram is your primary platform, film directly in the Instagram camera for Reels when you can.
+If your audience lives on Instagram, film directly in the Instagram camera when you can.

 ✂️